Orienfish/photon/serial_to_sd/README.md

 # Write Files to SD Card
-This folder contains code on photon and on Ubuntu Linux to write .txt file to the SD card connected with photon.
+This folder contains code on photon and on Ubuntu Linux to write txt file to the SD card connected with photon.
 In our testing, this is important because instead of obtaining data from sensors, we read data from existed files in the current stage.

 ## Prerequisites
 I use the Ubuntu 18.04 LTS.
 Nothing is required except [Particle CLI tools](https://docs.particle.io/tutorials/developer-tools/cli/) to compile code and flash to photon.